This list is representative of the nature and number of electives offered each year.

 Professor John H. Vogel Jr.

 There has been a worldwide explosion of entrepreneurial activities by organizations whose primary focus is on improving the health, education, and well-being of individuals and communities.
 Most of this activity has been undertaken by nongovernmental organizations (NGOs) or nonprofit organizations, which in the United States generate revenues greater than the gross domestic product of Brazil, Russia or Australia.
 In recent years, some entrepreneurs working in the social sector have chosen to incorporate as for profit organizations rather than nonprofit organizations.
-Both models will be considered in this course though the vast majority of cases will be about nonprofit organizations like Habitat for Humanity and City Year.
+Both models will be considered in this mini-course though the vast majority of cases will be about nonprofit organizations like Habitat for Humanity and City Year.
 This course will focus on the tools and skills required to launch or grow a successful enterprise in the social sector.
 Because of the nature of the funding in this sector, all but the largest organizations rely on an entrepreneurial style of management.
 During this course students will meet outstanding social entrepreneurs who have succeeded in creating sustainable enterprises that combat important social problems.
 This course meets the Ethics & Social Responsibility (ESR) requirement.

 ENTREPRENEURSHIP IN THE SOCIAL SECTOR PART 2 (ESS2)